progmaticltd/homebox/docs/features.md

 # Other features

+## DNSSEC Support

+If you need a higher level of security and a protection agains DNS cache poisoning, you can install a custom DNS server on your box, with support for DNSSEC extensions.
+Once the playbook has been run, an email is sent to postmaster, with the ZSK (Zone Signing Key) and KSK (Key Signing Key) attached.

 ## DNS automatic update

 If you are using Gandi as your DNS provider, the installation script can automatically